 The easiest way to improve your conclusion is to eliminate these common mistakes.

-Don’t include new arguments
+Don’t include new evidence

 The conclusion might include minor pieces of new information—for example, a sentence or two discussing broader implications, or a quotation that nicely summarizes your central point.
-But it shouldn’t introduce any major new sources or ideas that need further elaboration to understand.
+But it shouldn’t introduce any major new sources or ideas that need further explanation to understand.

-Don’t use “conclusion phrases”
+Don’t use “concluding phrases”